ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 Often, the end product of a diagnostic script is a plot or figure.
 The Iris cube returned from the ``compute_diagnostic`` function (line 94) is passed to the ``plot_diagnostic`` function (line 101).
-Let's have a look at the definition of this function in line 53 where we would plug in our plotting routine in the diagnostic script.
+Let's have a look at the definition of this function in line 53.
+This is where we would plug in our plotting routine in the diagnostic script.

 More specifically, the ``quickplot`` function (line 61) can be replaced with the